After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 I recently learned about hanging a bear bag in the PCT style – and it’s a lot easier!

-With my camping partner, every second counts when we’re getting the coffee started in the morning.
+With my camping partner, every second counts when we start the coffee in the morning.

-So I really enjoy the speed of getting this bag both up and down from the tree.
+So I enjoy the speed of getting this bag both up and down from the tree.

-To make it even simpler, I use a reflective cord for my bear bag to make it easier to find in the dark.
+To simplify it, I use a reflective cord for my bear bag to make it easier to find in the dark.

-Everyone knows duct tape (or Gorilla Tape) can be used for just about anything.
+Everyone knows duct tape (or Gorilla Tape) can be used for almost anything.

 I’ve even seen a boat made entirely of duct tape.

-Carrying an entire roll is heavy and bulky to pack.
+But packing an entire roll of heavy-duty tape is too bulky to pack.

 Wrap a couple of feet of tape around your lighter, and you will always have a bit in a pinch.